 - Redensify it;

-The day cream, [MYSTERIOUS Thousand and One Days] actively fights against all types of wrinkles and its unique texture is ideal for dry to normal skin.
+The day cream, MYSTÉRIEUX Mille et Un Jours actively fights all types of wrinkles, and its unique texture is ideal for dry to normal skin.

-[MYSTERIOUS Arabian Nights] is an anti-wrinkle night cream whose active ingredients relax the micro-contractions that form under your skin and cause wrinkles.
+MYSTÉRIEUSES Mille et Une Nuits is an anti-wrinkle night cream whose active ingredients relax the micro-contractions that form under your skin and are responsible for wrinkles.
 Incorporating it into your evening routine allows your skin to be deeply relaxed.

 *Biomimetic